What happens when you stop taking Humira?

 - burning when you urinate or urinate more often than normal

-Humira will not cure your disease but can help to relieve your symptoms, control your disease worsening, and achieve remission for some indications.
-Based on your condition and therapeutic response, your treatment length may differ from other patients.
+Humira will not cure your disease but can help to relieve your symptoms, control your disease worsening, and achieve remission (when symptoms subside) for some uses.
+Based on your condition and clinical response, your treatment length may differ from other patients.

 There are many other side effects with Humira.
 Be sure to discuss side effects with your doctor before you start treatment.